CPerscheid/Comprior/docs/source/installation.rst

     sudo ./install.sh 2>&1 | tee installout.out

-* go grab some healthy snacks, for this might take a while depending on what is already installed on your machine :-)
+* go grab some healthy snacks, for this might take a while depending on what is already installed on your machine (a couple of hours in the worst case) :-)
-* check *installout.out* for any errors
 * check *code/configs/config.ini* if the variables *homePath* (path to Comprior's root directory), *RscriptLocation* (path to your Rscript), and *JavaLocation* (path to your Java location) point to the right locations.

 2. Usage
 ^^^^^^^^